Programs of Special Interest

-For most members of MASP, support begins the summer before freshman year with the Program for Excellence in Academics and Community, a six-week summer bridge program that facilitates the often difficult transition from achieving academic excellence in high school to achieving excellence in the college learning environment.
+For most members of MASP, support begins the summer before freshman year with the Program for Excellence in Academics and Community (PEAC), a five-week summer bridge program that facilitates the often difficult transition from achieving academic excellence in high school to achieving excellence in the college learning environment.
 Continuing students interested in MASP can also apply during any year through out MASP affiliate program.

-Throughout the academic year MASP students are offered both co-seminars and seminars to strenghen and broaden their understanding of topics they encounter in their courses.
+Throughout the academic year MASP students are offered both co-seminars and seminars to strengthen and broaden their understanding of topics they encounter in their courses.
 Students are encouraged to participate in undergraduate research and/or other scholarly activities such as internships and study abroad programs.
-MASP students are also required to be involved with our commuity space and to participte in community activities to help develop a strong sense of group cohesiveness and spirit.
+MASP students are also required to be involved with our community space and to participate in community activities to help develop a strong sense of group cohesiveness and spirit.